Study Shows Screen Time Can Cause Speech Delays in Baby

-- For babies under 18 months, video-chatting is okay here’s how Facetime can help baby learn, but otherwise, parents should limit their interactions with screens.
+- For babies under 18 months, video-chatting is okay ( here’s how Facetime can help baby learn), but otherwise, no screen time is recommended.

 - For babies 18 months or older, high-quality, educational programming can be beneficial.
 Parents watching and interacting with baby at the same time is also advised.